mansim07/dataplex-labs/lab1/README.md

     11. Verify Dataplex Data Owner roles appear under the permissions

-- **Step3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally  Use any of the below methods
+- **Step3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
+Use any of the below methods:

     - **Method1:** Using Dataplex UI